esmeml/esmeml.github.io/README.md

 1. **Introduction** [slides](01-lectures/01_introduction.pdf); [assignment 01](02-assignments/assignments_01.pdf)

-	This lectures introduces machine learning, its applications, and the kind of problems.
+	This lectures introduces machine learning, its applications, and the kind of problems it can be applied.
 Likewise, it presents related concepts such as supervised and unsupervised learning, and generalization.

 2. **Linear and logistic regression** [lecture notes](01-lectures/02_linear_and_logistic_regression.pdf); [lab 01: introduction](03-labs/lab01_manipulating_data.ipynb), [lab 02: regression](03-labs/lab02_regression_algorithms.ipynb); [assignment 02](02-assignments/assignments_02.pdf)

 	This lecture introduces parametric approaches to supervised learning and linear models.
-Linear regressors are expressed as maximum likelihood estimation problem and derive its estimator.
-The concepts include: (a) parametric methods, (b) maximum likelihood estimates, (c) linear regression, and (d) logistic regression.
-It also discusses the measures of performance.
+Linear regressors are expressed as maximum likelihood estimation problem.
+The discussed concepts include: (a) parametric methods, (b) maximum likelihood estimates, (c) linear regression, and (d) logistic regression.

 	**References**:
 	- Tsanas A, Xifara A. [**Accurate quantitative estimation of energy performance of residential buildings using statistical machine learning tools**](http://people.maths.ox.ac.uk/tsanas/Preprints/ENB2012.pdf).
 Energy and Buildings.
 2012 Jun 1;49:560-7.